acohen1/notes-quizzer/README.md

 Front end is stored in quizzer/templates/quizzer/ and home page file is quizzer/templates/quizzer/index.html

-Remember to frequently do 1. 'git add quizzer/templates/quizzer/index.html' 2. 'git commit -m "Detailed commit message"' 3. 'git push'
+Remember to frequently do 'git pull' and when ready, frequently do 1. 'git add quizzer/templates/quizzer/index.html' 2. 'git commit -m "Detailed commit message"' 3. 'git push'